 Since the release of vSphere 5.1, VMware has steered virtualization administrators from the Windows Client to the vSphere Web Client as the preferred management tool.
-With vSphere 5.5,
+With vSphere 5.5, you won't have a choice, because some features are only accessible from the Web Client.

 For example, Enhanced vMotion -- vMotion from one host to another, even with local storage -- will only work from within the Web Client.
 Also, if you upgrade virtual machines from hardware version 9 to version 10, then you can no longer manage those version-10 VMs with the Windows Client.